maruthishalivahana/maruthishalivahana/README.md

 # Hi there, I'm Kummari Maruthi 👋

-I'm a passionate **Computer Science and Engineering (CSE)** student at **BVRIT** with a deep interest in **Web Development**, **Python**, and building impactful tech solutions.
+I'm a passionate **Computer Science and Engineering (CSE)** student at **BVRIT** with a deep interest in **MERN Stack Development**, **Java**, and building impactful tech solutions.
 I enjoy developing user-friendly interfaces, scalable web applications, and exploring AI-powered platforms.
 Welcome to my GitHub space where ideas turn into code!

 ---